 Program Philosophy and Benefits

-At Valley Behavioral Health System, we pride ourselves on always putting the patient first.
+At our mental health rehab center, we pride ourselves on always putting the patient first.
 We make it our goal to be held accountable for meeting the needs of every patient who walks through our doors.
-We work to ensure that you receive excellent, life-changing treatment that is centered on you as an individual.
+We work to ensure that you receive excellent, life-changing rehab that is centered on you as an individual.
 We promote personal growth and self-awareness because we recognize that these are key components in experiencing true wellness.
 All of our patients are treated by a multidisciplinary team consisting of therapists, social workers, psychiatric nurses and nurse practitioners, recreational specialists, educational specialists, and other qualified mental health professionals who all work under the direct supervision of board-certified psychiatrists.
 Our staff is dedicated to providing you with the best possible care available.

 Types of Treatment Offered at Valley Behavioral

-When you arrive at our treatment center, you will begin the admissions process by completing a comprehensive assessment, the results of which will be reviewed by one of our leading psychiatrists.
+When you arrive at our rehab center, you will begin the admissions process by completing a comprehensive assessment, the results of which will be reviewed by one of our leading psychiatrists.
 You will then be provided with the most appropriate level of care recommendation that will ensure that all of your needs are met.
 Once the admissions process has been completed, an individualized treatment plan will be developed which will help guide you through your stay, with appropriate alterations made when necessary.
-We use a variety of therapeutic techniques at Valley Behavioral and those techniques will be tailored to meet the needs identified in your treatment plan.
+We use a variety of therapeutic techniques at our behavioral health rehab center and those techniques will be tailored to meet the needs identified in your treatment plan.
 Examples of these various therapeutic techniques are: